soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 ## Start automated investigation and response

+(NEW!)
+[Automated investigation and response](automated-investigation-response-office.md), recently added to ATP Plan 2, can save your security operations team a lot of time and effort in investigating and mitigating cyber attacks.
+In addition to configuring alerts that can trigger a security playbook, you can start an automated investigation and response process from a view in Explorer.

 ## There's more!

 In addition to the scenarios outlined in this article, you have many more reporting scenarios available with Explorer.
 Here are a few examples: